Organisations associated with effective altruism

 GiveWell is a non-profit dedicated to finding outstanding giving opportunities.
 It conducts in-depth research to determine how much good a given program accomplishes according to criteria such as lives saved or improved per dollar spent, and publishes the full details of its analyses to help donors decide where to give.
 Its top charities in 2018, all evidence-backed, thoroughly vetted, underfunded organisations, included:

 - Against Malaria Foundation: Preventing deaths from malaria in sub-Saharan Africa

 - Malaria Consortium: Preventing deaths from malaria in sub-Saharan Africa

 - Schistosomiasis Control Initiative (SCI): Treating people for parasite infections in sub-Saharan Africa

 - Evidence Action's Deworm the World Initiative: Treating children for parasite infections in developing countries

 - GiveDirectly: Distributing cash to very poor individuals in Kenya and Uganda

 Animal Charity Evaluators is a non-profit that finds and promotes the most effective opportunities for improving the lives of animals.
 It evaluates animal charity organisations based on effectiveness: creating comparatively large positive impact in terms of reduced suffering or improved well-being at low cost.
 It uses research from other organisations and conducts its own research to gather the largest possible pool of data to inform its decisions.
-Its top 3 charities in 2016 are:
+Its top 3 charities in 2018 were: